connollydean/Markdwon-Tutorial/pages/linuxusb.md

 Before we can flash the .ISO image to your USB drive, we need to format it to the FAT32 filesystem.

 First open up Disk Utility and select your USB drive from the list of drives on the left.
-Then click the button that says "Erase" as shown below:
+Then click the button that says `Erase` as shown below:

 ![](images/USB1.png)

-Next, name the drive whatever you want and select "MS-DOS (FAT)" in the "Format" menu as shown below:
+Next, name the drive whatever you want and select `MS-DOS (FAT)` in the `Format` menu as shown below:

 ![](images/USB2.png)

-Finally, click "Erase" and your USB drive should now be ready for the .ISO disk image.
+Finally, click `Erase` and your USB drive should now be ready for the .ISO disk image.

 ## Flashing The .ISO Image To The USB Drive